smatechnologies/ibm-i-agent-docs/docs/events-utilities/lsam-utilities.md

 SCANOUTQ command that can be used to temporarily store the IBM i job ID and the spool file number of each spool file selected for processing.
-The parameters support entry of the name of an LSAM dynamic variable ([without]{.ul} the special characters that make a dynamic variable into a replaceable token).
+The parameters support entry of the name of an LSAM dynamic variable ([without] the special characters that make a dynamic variable into a replaceable token).
 The SCANOUTQ command stores values into one or more of these dynamic variables so that they are available to any captured data response rules that are linked to the Scan Rules for a spool file.
 This makes it possible to perform extended processing of